LAW 458 : Legal Ethics

 Campus Experience

-• You must be available to attend the final examination, which will be on campus and invigilated.
+• You must attend the final examination in person as this will be on campus and invigilated.

 Learning Resources